Mengyang2024/IonGen/readme.md

 # IonGen: An organic ion generator

-IonGen is a repository for generating de novo organic ions.
-Please cite:
+IonGen is a repository for generating de novo organic ions utilizing a combination of Monte Carlo tree search and recurrent neural network techniques

+## Usage

-### Install envirement:
+### Installation:
+Clone the repository and install the required packages:
 ```shell
 conda create -n IonGen python=3.8
 conda activate IonGen